 IndyGo funds are not dedicated to any particular department(s).
-The funds are used for their specific spending purpose, Operating/general funds for all operating activities by all the departments.
+The funds are used for their specific spending purpose i.e. operating/general funds for all operating activities by all departments.
 Capital funds are utilized to fund capital projects or match towards capital projects.
-Capital projects are summarized and reported on the agency level by expenditure type.
-Debt service fund is a restricted fund and Finance department is responsible for making timely debt service payments.
+Capital projects are summarized at the agency level by expenditure type.
+Debt service fund is a restricted fund and finance is responsible for making timely debt service payments.